 Horizontal Gaze Nystagmus: Horizontal Gaze Nystagmus (or H.G.N) is an involuntary jerking of the eye that occurs naturally as the eyes gaze to the side.
 Asbent intoxication nystagmus (or involuntary jerking) generally occurs at high peripheral angles.
 When intoxicated nystagmus is sensitive and may occur at lower angles.
 The HGN test will generally also test your eyes while following or tracking an object.
 Intoxicated people generally will have difficulty smoothly tracking an object.
 In the HGN test the officer observes a persons eyes as they follow an object such as a pen or flashlight horizontally with their eyes.
 During the HGN test the officer is looking at each eye for three indicators of intoxication: 1) inability for the eye to follow the object smoothly; 2) distinct jerking when the eye is at maximum; 3) if the angle when jerking begins is within 45 degrees of center.

 Once you have failed the Field Sobriety Examination the officer will place you under arrest and ask you to submit to a breathalyzer examination.
 There are many ways to attack the Field Sobriety Examinations and the officers testimony that: A) you failed the Field Sobriety Examination you were given and; B) the field sobriety examination is an accurate indicator of intoxication.
 The lawyers at Viacava & Cantor are experienced trial attorneys who know how to attack the Field Sobriety Examination during cross examination of the officer.
-Contact a Criminal Defense DUI Lawyer from Viacava & Cantor today at 239-672-8934 (Fort Myers) or 941-388-7810 (Sarasota) if you have been charged with DUI in Fort Myers, Naples, Cape Coral, Port Charlotte or Punta Gorda.
+Contact a Criminal Defense DUI Lawyer from Viacava & Cantor today at 239-672-8934 (Fort Myers) if you have been charged with DUI in Fort Myers, Naples, Cape Coral, Port Charlotte or Punta Gorda.